Offthecharts89/Odmandakh_Portfolio/README.md

 * created and wrote the code for economic models using panel data, showing actionable insights using pivot tables and regression tables.
 * Researching the data on the current account balance and national currencies on economic growth in the UK and Japan.
 * Concluding that economies would have to have an approach that would limit large fluctuations in their current account balance and their exchange rates themselves, rather than having a policy that can absorb the shocks.
+* Achieved a Model that was Statistically significant and homoscedastic
 * (For the full report you can download it above or click the link in the title)

 ### Research Question